yesodweb/yesodweb.com-content/blog/2012/11/stable-vetted-hackage.md

 The most important file is [Stackage.Config](https://github.com/snoyberg/stackage/blob/master/Stackage/Config.hs), and in particular the `stablePackages` value.
 This is where we would specify which packages should be included in the package set.
-My theory is that collaboration on this project would work as pull requests: if someone wants to add a package to the repo, they submit a pull request that adds the new package, along with a comment saying who will be maintaining that package.
+If you look in that file, you'll see that there are already a number of people who have signed up as maintainers for various packages.
+I hope this number will increase as the community gets more involved; more on this below.

 There are really two aspects to using Stackage: building the repos, and using a set of built repos.
 The idea is that we'll do the former as a community process